-This article from the amazon web service tutorial series aims to show you step by step how you can connect to an amazon EC2 instance remotely right from your PC so that you can manage it in the ways you wish.
-I hope you already know about setting up an amazon EC2 Linux instance and have one ready to be connected.
+This article from the Amazon web service tutorial series aims to show you step by step how you can connect to an Amazon EC2 instance remotely right from your PC so that you can manage it in the ways you wish.
+I hope you already know about setting up an Amazon EC2 Linux instance and have one ready to be connected.
 In brief, I will describe the following three key features here:

 Make sure you have read or know about the earlier tutorials on this series to understand this one flawlessly.